 were still the biggest stage attraction in the country and that's where they belonged.

-They continue to sell outrageous amounts of tickets for their live shows, even their
+They continued to sell outrageous amounts of tickets for their live shows, even their

 gospel shows outsell most rock shows, while Bobby also had an impressive side-